sp-portal/betting-api/README.md

 country_code | No | [Country Codes](#countrycode)
 league_id | No | Useful when you want to specify one league

 `Note that by default, maximum data per request is 20 entries.
-Please contact our support for custom requests.`
+Please contact our support for custom requests.
+More options in this API call will be available soon.`

 <br>